 - Early signing discounts: Not leaving your insurance to the last minute can save you money.
 Some insurers offer discounts when you shop ahead.

 - Group affiliation discounts: Many insurers offer discounts to members of groups.
-Military and government employees, for example, get discounts with GEICO.
-People over 50 can get insurance through AARP’s car insurance program from The Hartford, and many insurers will ask you about member affiliations when you first sign up to offer discounts.
+Military and government employees, for instance, get discounts with GEICO.
+People over age 50 can get insurance through AARP’s car insurance program from The Hartford.
+Many insurers will ask you about member affiliations when you first sign up, to offer discounts.

 - Internet discounts or “buy your policy online” discounts

-- Paperless discounts: Choosing to receive documents by email and going paperless gets a discount with some insurers.
+- Paperless discounts: Going paperless gets a discount with some insurers.

 - Car safety feature discounts